 For your message to stay private, you need to communicate your key to the recipient privately as well.
 You can’t send the key together with the message.
 If you send it in a separate envelope or in plain sight over the internet, it can easily be stolen.
 You could, of course, communicate the key in person, but that’s also inconvenient, especially if you need to deliver a message to someone on the other side of the world.
 That’s where PGP comes into place.

-PGP uses “public-key cryptography,” which means that you need two keys – a public and a private key – to encrypt and decrypt messages.
+PGP file encryption uses “public-key cryptography,” which means that you need two keys – a public and a private key – to encrypt and decrypt messages.
 The public key is used to encrypt the data and the private key to decrypt it.

 Imagine that someone puts their message in a box before sending it to you.
 This ‘encryption’ box has two locks and the sender needs to use your public key to ‘lock the box.’
 You can share your public key with an individual or you can upload it on a key sharing servers.
 The public key then encrypts the message in a way that no one snooping on the traffic can decipher it, not even the sender himself.